Come one, come all,

 Holy Communion, also known as the Lord's Supper or the Eucharist, is the principal act of Christian worship.
 Jesus gave us the eucharist ("thanksgiving") when he shared the bread and cup of wine at a sacred meal with his disciples and asked us to "do this" in remembrance of him and includes the taking, blessing, breaking and sharing in Christ's body and blood, which are present in the sacrament and received by faith.

 Baptism: In the waters of baptism, we are lovingly adopted by God into God's family and given God's own life to share and be reminded that nothing can separate us from God's love in Christ.
 Candidates for baptism, or their parents and godparents on their behalf, make vows before God and the church, and then the candidates are baptized in the Name of the Father, the Son and the Holy Spirit, marked as Christ's own for ever.
-Contact Rev. Ally if you would like to learn more or are considering baptism for yourself or your child.
+Contact the Sr. Warden if you would like to learn more or are considering baptism for yourself or your child.

 Vestry: The Vestry is what other traditions call a "church board."
 Vestry members, including the Priest-in-Charge, constitute the leadership body responsible for the parish.